 The ELD mandate compliance deadline is almost here.
 In the next few weeks, the ELD rule will become mandatory.
 And truckers without compliant electronic logging devices will be cited and fined.

 The upcoming ELD mandate has been a cause of concern for some fleets and truck drivers.
 Especially for owner-operators and smaller fleets.
 They are mainly worried about the cost of compliance.
 But there are also some who anticipate productivity loss, inefficient management, and other issues.

 But electronic logging devices are unlikely to cause any problems for most fleets.
-It is because the upcoming ELD mandate isn’t changing the hours-of-service rules.
+It is because ELD implementation doesn’t change the hours-of-service rules.

 If a driver has been following HOS regulations, there should be no surprises.
 In fact, an electronic logging device will make drivers more productive and efficient.

 5 ways ELD implementation improves productivity and efficiency

 The biggest reason is that ELDs simplify hours-of-service tracking for everyone.
 More importantly, electronic logging devices free drivers from manually recording their hours of service and filling out paper logs.